christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     in the state of Kerala.
 Cochin is obviously phonetically related to the name Cohen

 Lost in history is that the greatest slave trade wasn't the Trans-Atlanic one, but the jewish (Calami) ran transfer of Ethiopians into India during the spice and marble trade.
 Dravidians are Ethiopians who the jews imported into India via South India and Sri Lanka.
-There is a straight line route to Sri Lanka via boat.
+There is a straight line route from Ethiopia to Sri Lanka via boat.
 Also, during this slave trade the jews created a settlement in
     Ethiopia for their slave trade business, hence Ethiopian Jews being a thing, and Cochin Jews existing on the south west section of India.
 "Habshi" is what Northern Indians called  Southern Indians